There are millions of articles online about healthy living. It’s a monstrous industry full of complexity, contradiction and confusion.

 I recently came across a poem titled “A Fence or an Ambulance” by Joseph Marlins.
 It’s finishes with the lines:

-Being a GP feels a lot like being the ambulance at the bottom of the cliff.
+Being a doctor feels a lot like being the ambulance at the bottom of the cliff.

 It would be smarter to build a better fence at the top